stonea/sst-pingpong/sst-containers/sst-containers.md

 - Verify the benchmarks built successfully: `ls *.so`
 - Check SST installation: `sst --version`
 - Ensure you're in the correct directory inside the container: `pwd`
+- Make sure the container image is on a file system available to all the compute nodes